What is Interactive Fiction?

 daughters ([

-Montfort 2003a, 85–93]; [
+Montfort 2003, 85–93]; [

-Nelson 2001, 342–45];
+Nelson 2001, 342–45]; also described

-in this issue].
-It was subsequently expanded by Don Woods with a number of
+subsequently expanded by Don Woods with a number of additional puzzles and treasures,

-additional puzzles and treasures, and has continued to be expanded in many versions
+and has continued to be expanded in many versions since, being readily available,

-since, being readily available, generally under the name "Adventure" but sometimes called "Colossal
+generally under the name “Adventure” but sometimes called

-Cave", "Colossal Adventure" or a number of other
+Adventure” or a number of other names.

-[7] This may be one reason why works of IF
+[7] This may be one reason why works of IF are also known as “text

-are also known as "text adventures" (even when the plot may involve
+adventures” (even when the plot may involve little that resembles adventuring

-little that resembles adventuring in any conventional sense).
+in any conventional sense).

 Adventure’s parser was originally written in FORTRAN, and was primitive by modern

-standards: it was a "two-word" parser since the most complex commands
+standards: it was a “two-word” parser since the most complex commands it could

-an author who knew it well gives it a certain enduring charm.
+knew it well gives it a certain enduring charm.

 The most significant successor and imitator of "Adventure"

-was a game first called "Dungeon" and then "Zork", originally written on a university mainframe (at
+was a game first called “Dungeon” and then “Zork”, originally written on a university mainframe (at MIT,

-MIT, beginning in May 1977) [
+beginning in May 1977) [

-Montfort 2003a, 97].
-Although "Zork" was arguably even more of a puzzle-driven
+Montfort 2003, 97].
+Although “Zork” was arguably even more of a puzzle-driven treasure-hunt

-treasure-hunt set in a less coherent and authentic world that "Adventure", it did achieve a more sophisticated parser capable of
+set in a less coherent and authentic world that “Adventure”, it did achieve a more sophisticated parser capable of

 two-object commands (such as PUT BALL IN BUCKET or HIT TROLL WITH SWORD).
 Of even